zzz6519003/substrate-how-to-guides/how-to-substrate/docs/101/mint-token.md

 ### 2. Declare your storage item `StorageMap`

-This pallet only keeps track of the balance to account ID mapping, call it `BalanceToAccount`:
+This pallet only keeps track of the balance to account ID mapping&mdash;call it `BalanceToAccount`:

 ```rust
 /* --snip-- */